 Sort them! – Materials for Key Stage 1

-We decided the toys were plastic, metal, fabric and wood, and separated them accordingly.
+We decided the toys were made from plastic, metal, fabric and wood and separated them accordingly.

 We then discussed how we came to those decisions.
-Please note these are observations made by a 5 year old.
+Please note these are observations made by a five-year-old.